This post contains affiliate links. Read the full disclosure here.

 Medium Term (1 to 3 years)

-It helps to remind yourself that Jazz is just 23 years old and has plenty of room to grow as a player.
+It helps to remind yourself that Jazz is young and has plenty of room to grow as a player.
 If he develops more consistent contact ability and continues to display power and speed on the base paths you could see Chisholm emerge as one of the game’s top stars within the next few years.
 Sure there’s a decent amount of risk involved but the upside is huge.
 7/10

 Long Term (3 years plus)